Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Introduction

-The ``bread'' $\widehat{D}(\tau)$ is a kernel-based estimator of the conditional density at the target quantile, adapted here to two-way clustering, while the ``meat'' $\widehat{\Omega}(\tau)$ aggregates row- and column-cluster covariance contributions along with a residual component in a manner that mirrors the underlying projection decomposition.
+The ``bread'' $\widehat{D}(\tau)$ is a kernel-based estimator of the conditional density at the target quantile, adapted to accommodate two-way clustering, while the ``meat'' $\widehat{\Omega}(\tau)$ aggregates row, column, and interaction contributions in a manner that mirrors the projection structure of the score.
+The proposed estimator is designed to adapt to the underlying dependence regime and is shown to be valid whenever a Gaussian approximation holds.